National Shooting Horse Association

 Connect

-For riders, getting started in the shooting horse discipline can be overwhelming — limited access to clinics, uncertainty about where to learn, and a lack of consistent information.
-NaSHA’s platform was built to change that.
+For riders, getting started in the shooting horse discipline can feel unclear — limited access to instruction, uncertainty about where to begin, and a lack of consistent guidance.
+NaSHA’s rider tools and progression framework were built to change that.

 We provide riders with a central place to find quality, credible learning opportunities — from clinics and workshops to educational resources that make entry into the sport simpler and safer.
-Every opportunity listed on the platform is rooted in professionalism, transparency, and horse-first training values.
+We also provide riders with clear structure and practical resources to help them understand where they are, what to work on next, and how to move forward with confidence.
+From progression frameworks to educational materials that support safe, horse-first development, NaSHA makes entry into the sport more approachable and sustainable.